Aggregate Net Metering For Solar: What It Is and How It Works

 One way around this is by installing a smaller system connected to each of your meters.
 However, Installing one large solar system is much more economical, even if the energy produced is the same.

-Because of economies of scale, there are several things that only need to be done once for each solar system installation.
-This makes the installation cost for cost-effective for larger systems.
+Because of economies of scale, several things only need to be done once for each solar system installation.
+This makes the installation cost cost-effective for larger systems.
 In several smaller systems, these costs can accumulate.

-That said, navigating meter aggregation can be challenging.
-Availability, rules, and regulations can be challenging depending on where you’re located.
-Partnering with an experienced solar installer that is knowledgeable in local regulations will help make the process go more smoothly.
+Navigating meter aggregation and virtual net metering can be challenging.
+Availability, rules, and regulations can also be challenging, depending on where you’re located.
+Partnering with an experienced solar installer who is knowledgeable in local regulations will help make the process go more smoothly.

 We’ve helped hundreds of businesses and farmers throughout several states successfully set up meter aggregation, and our team of solar experts are ready to help you do the same.
 Contact us to see if meter aggregation is the right solution for you.